| |

 were answered with a ‘thal’ full of ‘maaedat’

 (jaman) from heaven.
-Such was Ma Fatema’s “shaan”.
+Such was Ma Faatemah’s “shaan”.

 his beloved daughter and her family were subjected to much “zulm-o-sitam”.

-Once Maulatena Fatema described the ‘zulm’ such that
+Once Maulaatona Faatemah described the ‘zulm’ such that

 if a similar ‘musibat’ were to befall upon the day it